 The Difference Between Skin Cancer And Melanoma

-which is most often caused by excessive U.V. exposure from the sun or tanning beds, is an abnormality in the skin cells that results in continuous growth, leading to malignant tumors caused by DNA damage.
+Skin cancer is most often caused by excessive UV exposure from the sun or tanning beds, is an abnormality in the skin cells that results in continuous growth, leading to malignant tumors caused by DNA damage.

-- Melanoma, which typically develops as a brown, blue, or black tumor — although some are white, pink, or tan.
+Melanoma, on the other hand, typically develops as a brown, blue, or black tumor — although some are white, pink, or tan.
 This form of skin cancer develops in a melanocyte cell, which produces a dark pigment known as melanin.
 Melanoma causes more deaths than any other type of skin cancer — about one American per hour.

 It’s important to realize that anyone can develop melanoma.
 However, there are a few risk factors that increase the likelihood of a person developing this disease, including: